filamentphp/filament/packages/actions/docs/07-prebuilt-actions/09-export.md

 ### Customizing the storage disk

 By default, exported files will be uploaded to the storage disk defined in the [configuration file](../installation#publishing-configuration).
-You can also set the `FILAMENT_FILESYSTEM_DISK` environment variable to change this.
+You can also set the `FILESYSTEM_DISK` environment variable to change this.

 If you want to use a different disk for a specific export, you can pass the disk name to the `disk()` method on the action: